 David Orr on left and Ned Boldozer on right measure the width of the yet to be excavated buried iron furnace.
 A total of 35 prehistoric furnace sites were found where the slag glazed stones, the diagnostic artifact were found.

 This January 1992 photo is on page 99 of my book "Iron Age America: Before Columbus" in black and white.
-All photos taken of our field work in the early 1990s were taken in color.
+All photos taken of our field work in were taken in color.
 When I arrived at the site I saw that it was the earthen outline of a hillside prehistoric iron furnace pit.

-Finally, I will rest my case regarding evidence of the prehistoric of the casting of prehistoric copper artifacts in North America with a test he had made of large copper artifacts from the collection of the Smithsonian collection.
+Finally, I will rest my case regarding evidence of the prehistoric of the casting of prehistoric copper artifacts in North America with a test Mallery had made of large copper artifacts from the collection of the Smithsonian collection.